JAPAN TELLS SOLDIERS: “NEVER SURRENDER”

 Japanese POWs in Manila, 1945Japanese POWs on Okinawa, June 1945

-Left: The Battle of Manila lasted for one month, from February 3 to March 3, 1945.
-At the end, Japanese casualties largely amounted to the entire force of 10,000 sailors and marines and 4,000 soldiers, with only dozens surrendering, mostly foreigner laborers (perhaps these two seen in this photograph).
+Left: The Battle of Manila lasted for 1 month, from February 3 to March 3, 1945.
+At the end, Japanese casualties largely amounted to the entire force of 10,000 sailors and marines and 4,000 soldiers, with only dozens surrendering, mostly foreigner laborers (perhaps these 2 men seen in this photograph).

 Right: A group of Japanese prisoners of war on Okinawa, June 1945.
 The Battle of Okinawa (April 1 to June 22, 1945) was the first battle in the Pacific War in which thousands of Japanese soldiers surrendered or were captured.
 Many of the prisoners were native Okinawans who had been pressed into service shortly before the battle and were less imbued with the Japanese Army’s no-surrender doctrine.
 When the American forces occupied the island, many Japanese soldiers put on Okinawan clothing to avoid capture.